 The College of Arts and Sciences entrance requirement is two courses at the 100 level in a foreign language.
-Students admitted to arts and sciences without this background will be required to make up the deficiency.
+Students admitted to arts and sciences without this background will be required to complete these courses.

 The requirement may be met by examination or by successful completion of the course taken.
 (Two years of good high school work in a foreign language should enable a student to place out of the first 8 credit hours and into 200-level courses.)
-Preferably, placement is determined by the score obtained on the College Board Achievement Test administered during the student's senior year in high school.